coqui-ai/STT-examples/python_websocket_server/README.md

 # Python websocket-based server

-This directory contains a simple service that receives audio data from clients, and serves the results of DeepSpeech inference over a websocket.
+This directory contains a simple service that receives audio data from clients, and serves the results of STT inference over a websocket.
 The server code in this project is a modified version of [this GitHub project](https://github.com/zelo/deepspeech-rest-api).

 Because STT transcriptions can typically be considered "long running tasks", using websockets for client-server